Install and configure SSH on Debian or Ubuntu

 The process of security

 “Security is a process, not a product.
 Products provide some protection, but the only way to effectively do business in an insecure world is to put processes in place that recognize the inherent insecurity in the products.”
-Bruce Schneier acknowledges that perfect computer security probably doesn’t exist.
-He reminds us that we need to understand our risk of exposure in order to be able to manage it.
+Bruce Schneier acknowledges that in information technology perfect security probably doesn’t exist.

 Trust the process, Tina!